 It’s finally cooling off outside and with Halloween just around the corner, now is the time to jump on savings for outdoor and patio furniture.
 Most stores are trying to clear out this inventory with summer ending, so you will find great savings on everything from patio chairs to lounge furniture.

 Get ready for the biggest shopping day of the year.
 Black Friday is in November, with massive sales on everything from electronics to clothing and bath products.

 The last month of the year comes with plenty of savings.
 Black Friday sales will spill over into December and with Christmas just around the corner, you will find discounts on decor, gifts, and more.

 Be sure to save some money for Cyber Monday too –– you’ll find even more great deals without having to leave home.
 Cyber Monday and Black Friday sales are starting earlier and earlier each year, so be ready!

-Instead of tracking items with a shopping calendar, you can also use a cashback site or app.
+Instead of tracking items with a shopping calendar, you can also use a cashback site or app, or a coupon site.